 - Language, education and knowledge to feel empowered and confident to tackle uncomfortable conversations with people you love

 - Self awareness, self-care and advocacy and how to use your privilege to effect change.

-- Feel equipped to campaign, advocate or safely stand up and speak up against overt acts of racism.
+- Feel equipped to campaign, advocate or safely stand up against racism.

-During this in-depth training you will have access to video, audio learning and course notes and support via a course discussion group, you will learn how to be a better ally.
-You will be able to understand, identify, confidently talk about and intervene to address white privilege and its consequences in your social circles, relationships and in the workplace.
-Feel better equipped to confront injustices and feel empowered to be part of the change you want to see in the world, rather than ashamed or embarrassed of your ancestors legacy.
+During this in-depth training you will have access to video, audio learning and course notes and access to a course discussion group, you will learn how to be a better ally.
+You will be able to understand, identify, confidently talk about and intervene to address racism and its link to white privilege and its consequences in your social circles, relationships and in the workplace.
+You will feel better equipped to confront injustices and more so have difficult conversations with people you love which is often the hardest.
+Feel empowered to be part of the change you want to see in the world, rather than ashamed or embarrassed of your ancestors legacy.

 Turn everything you know about racism on its head and be part of the powerful majority to lead by example and be the change you want to see in the world.

 It is like having to take horrible tasting medicine that you know will make you better.
 This is one of the hardest, most empowering and most important things I have had to do.
-Thank you for creating this course – Anti-racism course attendee
+Thank you for creating this course – It has been life changing – Selina Barker – Co-Founder of Project Love – Anti-racism course attendee

 This course IS for you if you are tired of feeling helpless.